Skip to main content

 What you can expect after delivery:

-It is your choice to see your baby after delivery.
-Healthcare providers can give you and those whom you are close with, time alone with your baby.
-During this time you can hold your baby, take pictures, name your baby, or have a religious ceremony.
+You will have a choice to see your baby after delivery.
+You and your loved ones will have time alone with your baby.
+You can hold and name your baby, take pictures, or have a religious ceremony.
 Ask your healthcare provider if you can have something to remember your baby.
 This can include a handprint, a footprint, or baby blanket.

 Tests after a stillbirth:

 Tests can be done to help find the cause of a stillbirth.
 Information from these tests may also help you plan for a future pregnancy.
-It is your choice whether or not to have you or your baby tested.
-Your healthcare provider may examine the umbilical cord or placenta for problems.
+You can choose to have you or your baby tested.
+Your healthcare provider may also examine the fetus, umbilical cord, and placenta for problems.
+Tests may include any of the following:

 Write down your questions so you remember to ask them during your visits.